 Right from the outset, the Dutch army has participated in United Nations peace operations.
 Dutch soldiers thus rank among more than a million deployed servicemen from some 120 countries.
 On behalf of the UN, the troops supervise compliance with peace agreements in several regions.
 The first mission is launched in 1948, in Israel.
-A recurrent problem in these operations is the so-called mandate: as a peace corps, UN soldiers are only allowed to use force in self-defence.
+A recurrent problem in these operations is the so-called mandate: as peacekeepers, UN soldiers are only allowed to use force in self-defence.
 They are given little military leeway to defend and protect civilians.

-With assistance from the Dutch soldiers, the Serbs first separate the men and boys who are left behind from the women and children, whereupon they are removed in buses.
-They are joined with another group of captured refugees, and shortly thereafter, nearly all these Bosniaks are executed by the Serbs.
+With assistance from the Dutch soldiers, the Bosnian Serbs first separate the men and boys who are left behind from the women and children, whereupon they are removed in buses.
+They are joined with another group of captured refugees, and shortly thereafter, nearly all these Bosniaks are executed by the Bosnian Serbs.
 It is the largest massacre in Europe since the end of World War II.
 A total of 8,372 names are engraved in the commemorative monument in nearby Potočari.

 In 2017 and 2019, respectively, the International Criminal Tribunal for the former Yugoslavia convicts the leaders of the Bosnian Serbs, Radovan Karadzić and Ratko Mladić, for their part in the murders.
 Surviving relatives continue to institute legal proceedings, in the pursuit of answers to questions regarding responsibility and culpability.
 Srebrenica remains an open wound.